ISO 14001:2026 Clause 8

 Clause 8 then asks: how will the organisation control the work?

-It focuses on two major areas:
+It focuses on two areas:

 - Clause 8.1 — operational planning and control;